-Illegal border crossings fell dramatically in April, as U.S. expels thousands using Trump’s coronavirus emergency authorities
+Illegal border crossings fell dramatically in April, as U.S. expels thousands using Trump’s coronavirus emergency authority

 Single male adults from Mexico accounted for 68 percent of border detentions, Morgan said.
 About 25 percent of those expelled under the emergency measures are rearrested.

-CBP encountered its first coronavirus-infected border crosser on April 23, an Indian national detained in California’s El Centro sector, according to Morgan.
+CBP encountered its first border crosser with the coronavirus on April 23, an Indian national detained in California’s El Centro sector, according to Morgan.
 The individual was handed over to U.S. Immigration and Customs Enforcement for deportation, he said.
 Border agents were able to minimize exposure to staff and other migrants because they have so much spare capacity in the holding cells of border stations as a result of the expulsion measures, Morgan said.

 “Fewer CBP employees are unnecessarily exposed to this deadly virus,” he said.
 “Fewer American citizens.
 Fewer U.S. health-care workers, and fewer migrants themselves.”

-The CBP enforcement statistics for April were the second-lowest monthly tally since Trump took office, amounting to a 70 percent reduction from April 2019, when border authorities detained 109,415 amid a record-breaking influx of Central American families and children seeking asylum.
+The CBP enforcement statistics for April were the second-lowest monthly tally since Trump took office, amounting to an 85 percent reduction from April 2019, when border authorities detained 109,415 amid a record-breaking influx of Central American families and children seeking asylum.

 The Trump administration embarked on a broad crackdown along the border last summer that had already curbed access to the U.S. immigration system for asylum seekers, but the emergency health orders have gone a step further.
 The suspension of anti-trafficking laws has also allowed CBP to expel underage migrants, who are turned over to authorities in Mexico and Central America.